 Thriving in today’s beer business requires you to bring your heart, brains, and brawn to your industry.
 Years ago, it was easy to rattle off the name of each brewery in Vermont because there were so few of them.
 Today, the story has changed because there are over 40 breweries operating in Vermont – mirroring the growth of breweries nationwide.
 According to some sources, Vermont boasts of the highest number of breweries per capita in the United States.

-Many people call it the “pilgrimage site for beer geeks.”
+Many people call Hill Farmstead the “pilgrimage site for beer geeks.”
 You have the opportunity of scoring limited release bottles of high-quality beers such as Juicy, Everett, Anna and Flora.
 The beer is legitimate, as is the incredible view of the Green Mountains rolling in the distance.

 Four Quarters Brewing

-It is situated a few miles from the northeast of downtown Burlington within the suburb of Winooski.
-The Brewery was opened by beer enthusiast Brian Eckert in 2014 while working as a web developer.
+It is situated a few miles northeast o downtown Burlington, within the suburb of Winooski, just a quick jaunt from the University of Vermont campus.
+The Brewery was opened by beer enthusiast Brian Eckert in 2014 while working as a web developer, and quickly became a popular destination for both beer and an enjoyable time out.
 The reputation of this brewery has upsurged ever since the door was open to the public.
 FWx (a food and wine website) regarded it as “one of the best little breweries you’ve never heard of” in 2015.

 Burlington Beer Company

-Located at Williston, Vermont is one of our favorite Vermont breweries.
+Located at Williston, Vermont, BBC is one of our favorite Vermont breweries.
 Their slogan is “Where Fermentation Meets Imagination!”
 It is housed in a Williston warehouse with expensive rooms.
 The brewery dates back to 2006 when Joe Lemnah started it before going to work for the Dogfish Head and Evolution – making it relatively established by brewery standards.
 With different new brews such as Future Glow and Chunky, you won’t go wrong enjoying your time.

 ProPig allows both full and hall pours giving you options to try some of their beers.
 You couldn’t resist ordering “Bantam”, an Imperial IPA, WakaWaka Lime or the Downtown Piggy Brown.
-It is one of the breweries you can sample one of these.
+When in doubt, go for one of these and you won’t be disappointed.
 Additionally, their stainless-steel mini kegs and crowlers are filled with their own brews for your take away.
 More interestingly is the fact that the brewery is open every day even when most restaurants are closed.